stellarmesh/stellarmesh/README.md

 pip install git+https://github.com/stellarmesh/stellarmesh
 ```

-*Note: Stellarmesh requires an installation of [MOAB](https://bitbucket.org/fathomteam/moab) with pymoab, which is not available on PyPi and must be installed either from source or using Conda.*
+Stellarmesh requires several dependencies that must be installed either from source or from conda-forge.
+At a minimum, these are `moab`, `python-gmsh`, and `OCP`.
+However, most users will likely also want `build123d` for geometry construction and `openmc` for simulation.
+See [environment.yml](environment.yml) for a sample conda environment with these additional dependencies.

 # Usage
 ## Geometry construction